githubninpoka/RickMortyTest/README.md

 Rick & Morty exercise:

 Still ToDo For the exercise:
-- a caching mechanisme for the MVC -> I could use some pointers please
-- the header from-database -> I could use some pointers please
 - a unit test project with a test -> I've only touched upon unit testing a bit so I can't really progress here

 Done: